petermnhull/advanced-data-science-methods/README.md

 # Overview of Data Science Methods

 Exploration of two different high-dimensional data sets - the MNIST-Fashion dataset, and a dataset of text documents with citations.
+The methods used are:

 * Supervised classification (Multi-Layer Perceptron, Convolutional Neural Networks)
 * Graph analytics (Community Detection)